harness/developer-hub/docs/platform/8_Pipelines/pipeline-chaining.md

 In Harness, you can create a pipeline chain by linking pipelines together using a pipeline trigger.
 A pipeline trigger is a specific event or condition that triggers the next pipeline in the chain.

 For example, you could have a pipeline that deploys an application to a test environment.
-This is followed by another pipeline that runs a set of integration tests, and finally another pipeline that deploys the application to production.
+This could be followed by a pipeline that runs a set of integration tests and, finally, a pipeline that deploys the application to production.
 Each pipeline in the chain is triggered by the completion of the previous pipeline.
-The output of each pipeline is passed on to the next pipeline in the chain.
-This way, you can automate the whole process and make sure that the application is deployed and tested properly before deploying to production.
+The output of each pipeline is passed to the next pipeline in the chain.
+This way, you can automate the whole process and make sure that the application is tested properly before deploying to production.

 ## Important